 Power imbalances increase the opportunities for beneficiaries to be placed in exploitative positions.
-For this reason Concern believes that sexual relationships between Concern staff and beneficiaries are inappropriate as they may undermine the credibility and integrity of our work.
-However, we recognise that Concern staff are often members of the communities in which we operate, and therefore may develop relationships in those communities.
+Sexual relationships between a Concern staff member and a beneficiary are likely to involve an imbalance of power and will undermine the credibility of the organisation and its work.
+Concern prohibits such sexual relationships.

+We recognise that Concern staff are often members of the communities in which we operate, and therefore may have or develop relationships in those communities.
 To ensure that beneficiaries are protected, and to protect Concern staff and the organisation from allegations of biased and more favourable treatment being given to some members of the community, Concern staff must make any such relationship known immediately to the senior manager in the programme area.